Phillies' Bryson Stott: Idle against lefty

-Stott is not in the Phillies' starting lineup against the Cardinals on Sunday.
+Stott is out of the lineup for Wednesday's game against the Giants, Todd Zolecki of MLB.com reports.

-With St. Louis sending southpaw Matthew Liberatore to the mound, Stott will begin Sunday's contest in the dugout while Edmundo Sosa starts at second base and bats seventh.
-Stott is slashing .250/.321/.375 with one stolen base, five runs, one home run and six RBI in 53 plate appearances to start the season.
+He'll cede second base to Edmundo Sosa while the Giants send southpaw Robbie Ray to the hill Wednesday.
+The lefty-hitting Stott has gone 1-for-16 with five strikeouts versus same-handed pitching so far this season.

 More News